 Speak to a financial advisor

-This is a great idea because when you’re still in your prime, you can’t know every factor involved in the process of being prepared for it.
+This is a great idea preparing your finances because when you’re still in your prime, you can’t know every factor involved in the process of being prepared for it.
 These professionals can help you plan and know exactly what you need to do to be financially stable and live comfortably when you retire.

 They can help you plan ahead by checking your income sources, your monthly gains, and your expenses.
 They review your investments and see if you can make any more to increase your possible income to meet your goals in the future, advising you on what to invest your money in and if it’s worth it in the long run or not.
 You would be better off with their advice to convert your savings into income.